Alien vs. Predator Central logo

 Predator Ranks And Titles: Guide To Yautja Hierarchy

-By | Published June 02, 2023
+By | Published June 02, 2023 | Modified January 01, 2026

 The Predators have a fascinating hierarchy that determines their ranks and titles.
 This system outlines the roles and responsibilities of each Predator based on their age, experience, and accomplishments.
-Some of these Predator ranks are closely tied with hunting the Xenomorphs (named Hard Meat), but not all Yautja hunt only this species.
+Some of these Predator ranks are closely tied to hunting the Xenomorphs (named Hard Meat), but not all Yautja hunted only this species.
 In the Predator movies, the ranks are sometimes difficult to pinpoint, but determining the exact Yautja titles becomes a fun part of interpreting the lore.
 In this article, we will explore the ranks of the Yautja, from the lowest to the highest, shedding light on the significance of each level.

 Yautja Youngling